akka/akka/akka-docs/src/main/paradox/typed/actors.md

 actors this means passing immutable state around as parameters and switching to a new behavior whenever you need to act on a changed state.
 An alternative way to express the same is a more object oriented style where a concrete class for the actor behavior is defined and mutable state is kept inside of it as fields.
+Which style you choose to use is a matter of taste and both styles can be mixed depending on which is best for a specific actor.

-Some reasons why you may want to do this are:
+Some reasons why you may want to use the object-oriented style:

 @@@ div {.group-java}

+ * you are more familiar with an object-oriented style of structuring the code with methods in a class rather than functions
  * Java lambdas can only close over final or effectively final fields, making it impractical to use this style in behaviors that mutate their fields
  * some state is not immutable, e.g. immutable collections are not widely used in Java